bimobject/docs/docs/documentation/settings/manage-team.md

 # Manage team

-The people who are allowed to view and edit all of your internal data are called team members.
+The people who are allowed to view and edit all of your internal data are called _team members_.
 They make up your Eando X team.
-Members can be added and removed from your team on the `Manage Team` page, found in the left navigation bar.
+Members can be added and removed from your team on the `Manage Team` page, found in the left navigation menu.

 ## Invite users